q-13t/Lee_Server/README.md

 # Lee Server

-For any sane person I'd suggest NOT reading README if you don't want to see amateur documentation.
+For any sane person I'd suggest NOT to read README if you don't want to see amateur documentation.

 In any case.
 Welcome to land of nonsense.